fabi321/sw_tcp_ip/README.md

  - Byte 9: TTL
  - Byte 10 - 11: Reserved for future use

-Address `ffff` is reserved as broadcast, Address `fffe` is reserved for "DHCP"
+Address `ffff` is reserved as broadcast

 ### ARP